 At this point I must stress that I’m talking about posed groups where you want everyone in focus.

 Now this is where things starts getting a little more complex, because not only do we have to think about focus, but we also have to consider depth of field.
+This determines how much of the image will be within acceptably sharp focus and is affected by:

 - what you photograph most,